Landau theory for finite-time dynamical phase transitions: Background

-The concept of Landau theory has proven useful also in non-equilibrium contexts~\cite{Bae15,Aro20,Hol22,Mei22a}, where it serves to identify different non-equilibrium behaviours and dynamical order parameters.
-In Ref.~\cite{Mei22a}, we derived a dynamical Landau potential for a finite-time dynamical phase transition in the magnetisation $m$ of the Curie-Weiss and other parity-symmetric models.
-We briefly review this transition in the next section.
-In \Secref{ftdpt} of this paper, we exploit the same idea for finite-time dynamical phase transition of a thermodynamic observable, for which the corresponding dynamical Landau potential has a different shape and behaviour.
+The concept of Landau theory has proven useful also in non-equilibrium contexts~\cite{Bae15,Smi18,Aro20,Hol22,Mei22a}, where it serves to identify different non-equilibrium behaviours and dynamical order parameters.
+In \Secref{ftdpt}, we extend the notion of Landau theory to finite-time dynamical phase transitions of thermodynamic observables.
+Also in this case, the corresponding dynamical Landau potential, proves to be a powerful tool for the identification and the classification of the transition.